aeternity/AEXs/AEXS/aex-3.md

 Having a standard way for encryption and storage of data enables

-- `Interoperability`, not only between æternity and æpps but also between the æpps.
+- Interoperability, not only between æternity and æpps but also between the æpps.
-- `Easy migration` from an aeternity-supported `wallet` to another.
+- Easy migration from an aeternity-supported `wallet` to another.

 ## Specification

-- The `data` should always be stored in a `.json` file.
+- The data should always be stored in a `.json` file.
 - Each file should have a minimum of 1 JSON object with the following `required` fields

   - `secret_type` specifies the type of the encrypted data.
-This is restricted to `ed25519` at this point.
+  - (optional) `secret_format` specifies the format of the encrypted data, if not specified then a consumer should assume raw bytes
   - `symmetric_alg` specifies the algorithm used for symmetric encryption of the secret.
 This should be authenticated encryption and the only option is `xsalsa20-poly1305` currently.
   - The `ciphertext` is the output of `symmectric_alg` , i.e. the output of libsodiums `crypto_secretbox_easy`, which is `MAC + CIPHER` with an upper-limit of `512 bytes`.
   - `cipher_params` params used for successful decryption of the ciphertext